-Les J. Cranmer, Senior Managing Director, Studley, Inc. and Art M. Wegfahrt, Studley Inc. (Dec/Jan 09)
+Les Cranmer, Senior Managing Director, Savills Studley and Art M. Wegfahrt, Studley Inc. (Dec/Jan 09)

 After reviewing the results of this year's survey, we find that the viewpoints and ranking expressed by the respondents are consistent with those decision-making factors we experience with our clients currently - as well as in the past.
 Overall, the data collected from the respondents represents a control group that has remained very consistent over time; therefore, the results can be compared on a year-by-year basis in a meaningful manner.